Prostitution — the only job where you can charge more for having no prior experience!

 - The American, where the main character starts dating a woman that he's been buying sex from and after barely interacting with her apart from that.
 There doesn't even seem to be any problem with the line between work and personal relationships here.

-- In Pretty Woman, a hooker (played by Julia Roberts) is picked up by a millionaire (played by Richard Gere) and they fall in love.
-Julia's character is a good person (although she does have some emotional baggage, it's not related to her work) and, over the course of the week he hired her for, completely turns around the millionaire's way of dealing with the world through her sheer goodness and sweetness.
+- A hooker (played by Julia Roberts) is picked up by a millionaire (played by Richard Gere) and they fall in love.
+Vivian is a good person (although she does have some emotional baggage, it's not related to her work) and, over the course of the week he hired her for, completely turns around the millionaire's way of dealing with the world through her sheer goodness and sweetness.
 Although this is a change he wanted to do for as long as he can remember — what she gave him is emotional support rather than insights.
 His business partner doesn't care either way about her, until she gets in his way; then he calls her a dirty whore and tries to rape her.